Noraldeno/Swing-Animation-MVC/README.md

 # Swing Animation Project
 ## Description
 This program displays multiple red balls in a black background moving in many different direction.
 Each ball bounces off the wall when it "hits" the sides of the screen.
-The program also displays initial radius, position and velocity.
-After frame 1000, a data dump made displaying the current position and velocity of each particle in the display.
-Every 30 frames is displayed
+The program also displays values of input file and initial radius, position and velocity.
+After frame 1000, a data dump is made displaying the current position and velocity of each particle in the display.
+Futhermore, every 30 frames is displayed.

 This project is intended to learn: